By: Kirsten Poppen, JD, CVA, Simmons Midwest –

 Work with a modest and reasonable goal, broken down by month.
 Could you commit to reducing your COGS expense by $1,500 a month (in this scenario)?
 Instead of spending $25,000 a month average, could you reduce that to $23,500 average a month?
 Reducing your expenses by $1,500 a month increases the bottom line profits in this scenario by $18,000 a year, an increase in profitability of 1.8%.
 This may seem like an insignificant increase, but it’s not—first, it’s $18,000 extra in profits in your pocket each year.
 Second, that $18,000 bottom line increase adds approximately $50,000 – $80,000 to the practice value.
 Small expense reductions can make notable impacts.

 As a part of this, we recommend you conduct an actual physical inventory count (or computer reconciliation with hard count) twice a year.
-Many practitioners do not know their current level of inventory, over or underestimate the true amounts, or rely on inaccurate computer counts.
-Yes, this takes some time, but being in the know makes a big difference towards appropriate ordering and expense control.
+Many practitioners do not know their current inventory level, over or underestimate the true amounts, or rely on inaccurate computer counts.

-While good COGS expense and supply monitoring takes time, this is one of the top two biggest expense areas in the practice (along with wages).
+While good COGS expense and supply monitoring take time, this is one of the top two biggest expense areas in the practice (along with wages).
 It is also often one of the least efficient expense areas.
-High COGS expense is often the culprit with struggling bottom line profitability.
+High COGS expense is often the culprit with struggling bottom-line profitability.
 Taking some steps to reveal any COGS issues can go a long way in making profitability progress.

 - Did you know?
 Management profitability is typically not the same as tax return (or profit and loss statement) profitability.
-This can be for many reasons, including your sole proprietor and corporate structure, any one-time or non-operating expenses, equipment depreciation, debts, accounting for a fair rent expense, as well as a fair market salary for the owner’s DVM and management work.
+This can be for many reasons, including your sole proprietor and corporate structure, any one-time or non-operating expenses, equipment depreciation, debts, accounting for a fair rent expense, and a fair market salary for the owner’s DVM and management work.